Mulege Baja California, Mexico Travel Guide

 Some hotels have pools reachable by guests.
 The pristine beaches of Bahía Concepción serve as natural "beach clubs" for relaxing and enjoying the sun.

-With minimal light pollution, Mulegé and the surrounding desert provide exceptional opportunities for stargazing and appreciating the night sky.
+With minimal light pollution, Mulegé and the surrounding desert provide exceptional opportunities for looking at the stars and appreciating the night sky.

 Spend time on the secluded beaches of Bahía Concepción for the ultimate relaxation.